-The easiest way to avoid paying the tax is by using the to swap what’s known as ‘like-kind’ real estate.
+The easiest way to avoid paying the tax is by using the 1031 exchange rule to swap what’s known as ‘like-kind’ real estate.
 In practical terms, it allows you to sell a property and buy another one without recognizing the capital gain during that tax year.

 So, it’s like swapping a single investment asset for another.
 Be aware that there are rules you need to adhere to.
 These are strict, so you should hire an accountant to help you with this.

-The 1031 exchange doesn’t apply to investing in another class of asset.
+The 1031 exchange doesn’t apply to investing in another class of assets.
 Any capital gains profits will be eligible for tax.

 File Your Taxes Online and Get The Most Deductions